 I don’t want to use my illness to define me but it hit at a very specific time in my life.
 Given the craziness of the experience, it feels like a missed opportunity not to share it and raise awareness.
 I didn’t keep a diary, so this is an opportunity for memories and personal reflection.
 I have also recorded a Podcast with Jerry Colonna and the gang at Reboot, a coaching company that helps people to deal with the internal ups and downs of entrepreneurship.

 This is my story of being an entrepreneur with cancer.

 The startup world loves a buzzword and now we have a new one.
 Whilst I understand the sentiment behind it, I’m not sure it’s particularly helpful.
-At first, recent posts by Caterina Fake and Adam Draper about the Cockroach caught my positive attention, but on reflection I’m perplexed.
+Posts by Caterina Fake and Adam Draper about the Cockroach caught my positive attention, but on reflection I’m perplexed.
 A Cockroach is supposedly the name given to startup that makes it through current economic challenges.
-I believe the origin of the term lies within a Paul Graham post written in October 2008. about why to start a startup in a bad economy.
+The origin of the term lies within a Paul Graham post written in October 2008. about why to start a startup in a bad economy.
 Since then we’ve moved on to the Unicorn phenomenon.
-Mark Suster has written about why he Fucking Hates Unicorns and now I’m going to follow in his giant shadow and say that I’m not a huge fan of the Cockroach.
+Mark Suster has written about why he Fucking Hates Unicorns.
+I’ll follow up by saying that I’m not a huge fan of the Cockroach.
 Continue reading

 An inspiring idea and early validation of your business model are just the start of the entrepreneurial journey.
 When it comes to scaling, there are a thousand and one things that you could do, but you must focus on the one hundred and one things that you can actually do with limited available cash, resources and time.
 In Tren Griffin’s blog A Dozen Things I’ve Learned from Steve Jobs about Business, he references one of my favourite quotes from the great man, and a second that I’ve not heard before.